akillness/akillness.github.io/_posts/2024-05-25-architecture-gpt4o.md

 ---

-## Is this the architecture of OpenAI GPT-4o?

 Uni-MoE proposes an MoE-based unified Multimodal Large Language Model (MLLM) that can handle audio, speech, image, text, and video. 👂👄👀💬🎥

 Uni-MoE is a native multimodal Mixture of Experts (MoE) architecture with a three-phase training strategy that includes cross-modality alignment, expert activation, and fine-tuning with Low-Rank Adaptation (LoRA). 🤔